 [5:35] All of these people, Gerald.
 Each night they come home and they pull into their driveways.
 At night they’re tired and it’s a struggle to get by.
-They come home from work sitting in the driveway, waiting.
-And so say perhaps they have a young boy to take care of.
+There they are in their doorways, waiting.
+And so say perhaps some couple has a young boy to take care of.
 The young boy goes to school; he has his homework spread out on the table in the kitchen.
 It’s about dinnertime and the television’s playing on top of the refrigerator.
 Mom is pouring water and pulling out plates.
 Dad is by the boy flipping channels from a ball game, to a game show, to a news show then look: there’s this interview and your hand is already raised.
 You take your pencil from your mouth and everyone is listening when bang.

-[7:42] I wonder.
-How would Steve Achen answer your question?
-What would Mark Simmons do to your question?
+[8:00] I wonder.
+How would Steve Achen answer your question.
+What would Mark Simmons do to your question.
 I like to think of myself as an open individual.
 Ask me anything, usually, and I will do my best to answer.
 But here is the difference and I want you to listen.
 Some people, decent people, understand that there’s a time and a place to ask certain questions.
 Sleeping dogs, Gerald.
 You’re asking me something that shouldn’t be asked and out of respect for those dogs, I will let them keep lying.